Frequently Asked Questions

 Can I customise a template?

 Yes.
-Below the template picker in the sidebar, the Style section gives you four controls: Scene Breaks, Chapter Numbers, Chapter Label, and Chapter Opener.
-These let you tweak any template without switching to a different one.
+Below the template picker, the Style section lets you tweak the chapter opener layout, scene break style, chapter numbering, page numbers, and other details — without switching to a different template.
 A dot appears next to the template name when you've made changes, and a Reset link restores the defaults.
-Choosing a different template also resets your customisations.
+Your customisations are saved per template, so switching templates and back preserves them.

-The chapter numbers in the Non-Fiction template look wrong.
+The chapter numbers in a template look wrong.

-The Non-Fiction template uses automatic chapter numbering.
-If your chapter count seems off, check for any parts or front matter sections being counted as chapters.
+Some non-fiction templates (Business / Self-Help, Academic) use automatic chapter numbering.
+If the count seems off, check for any parts or front matter sections being counted as chapters.
 Use the Chapter Detection correction to review the structure.

-There's too much space above/below the chapter title.
+There's too much space above or below the chapter title.

 This is controlled by the template.
 Stet's templates are designed to match industry standards for the chosen genre.
 If the spacing doesn't suit your book, try a different template.
 The preview updates instantly so you can compare.